Faizou-Aremou/angular-reusables-components/README.md

 # Composant table
 ## Avantages

-1. Mutualise la création de tableau de données
+1. Mutualize the creation of data tables
-2. Simplicité d'utilisation
+2. Easy to use
-3. Fonctionne avec un DataSource par défaut
+3. Works with a default DataSource
 ## Fonctionnalités

-- Utilisation basique de `tableComponent`
+- Basique usage of `tableComponent`

-Dans le composant parent
+In the parent component

 `public initialSort: Sort<Role> = { active: "code", direction:  "desc" };`